 Scholarly Commons Citation

 Gostin, Lawrence O.; Sridhar, Devi; and Hougendobler, Daniel, "The Normative Authority of the World Health Organization" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1498.
+1498.